delapuente/qasmsim/README.md

 ## What is missing?

-The interpreter [golden path](https://en.wikipedia.org/wiki/Happy_path) is almost complete, although it still remains to be done for releasing version `1.0.0`:
+The interpreter [golden path](https://en.wikipedia.org/wiki/Happy_path) is almost complete, although the following is still lacking before version `1.0.0`:

- - [ ] Create CLI interface.
+ - [X] Create CLI interface.
+   - [ ] Better formatting of results.
+   - [ ] Add --shots option + histogram output.
  - [ ] Add trigonometric and exponential functions in real expressions.
  - [ ] Add a semantic checker for checking the correctness of the program before runtime.
  - [X] Handle error paths.